AlpeshDanilkumar/Azure-Biceps/README.md

 - **Better tooling**: Bicep integrates with popular code editors and provides features like IntelliSense, auto-completion, and error checking.
 - **Seamless integration**: Bicep integrates seamlessly with existing ARM templates, enabling a gradual migration from JSON to Bicep.

+## Repository Purpose

+The purpose of this repository is to document my ongoing learning and experiences with Bicep.
+It serves as a place where I can store and share my Bicep templates, showcasing different deployment scenarios and best practices.
+The repository will be regularly updated as I continue to learn and improve my skills in working with Azure infrastructure as code.

 ## Getting Started